FinnSchmidt01/latent_space_model/README.md

 The eval.py file demonstrates how the latent space model is loaded and evaluated.

+The latent_space_model.py file trains and saves our latent space models depending on the given configurations.

 ## Installation
 The conda environment YAML file for this repository is located in the `infrastructure/scripts` folder.